 It is also illegal for the managers to participate in the tip pool if the staff pools their tips together.
 In addition, although everyone knows that tipped workers have a lower minimum wage, few remember that tipped workers must make at least the minimum wage when accounting for both wages and tips.
 The hourly rate for a waiter in a given state must provide them with at least that state’s minimum wage when including tips, for example, or their employer is illegally underpaying them.
 The complexity of labor law for tipping professions means many workers don’t know their rights and are vulnerable to unscrupulous managers.
 Don’t let yourself be exploited.

 If your employer retaliates against you in any way after you try to hold them accountable under the FLSA by getting a lawyer or opening a lawsuit, they have broken the law.
 You may be entitled to more damages because of their attempted retaliation.

-If you believe that you have grounds to pursue a wage and hour dispute in Virginia, contact The Brown Firm PLLC by phone or online to discuss your case.
-We can advise you on what your options are before you take serious action.
+Wage and hour disputes can be a difficult task to approach.
+If you believe that you have grounds to pursue a wage and hour dispute in Virginia, contact The Brown Firm PLLC by phone at 703.828.0900 or send in an online inquiry to discuss your case.
+We can advise you on what your options are before you take serious action in any wage or hour disputes that may come your way.
 Call us today to learn how we can assist you.